x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/what-to-know-about-a-cutover-migration.md

 ms.author: v-mapenn
 ms.assetid: 961978ef-f434-472d-a811-1801733869da
 ms.reviewer:
-description: Learn what happens and what you need to do to prepare for a cutover migration to Microsoft 365 Office 365.
+description: Learn what happens and what you need to do to prepare for a cutover migration to Microsoft 365 and Office 365.
 title: What you need to know about a cutover email migration ms.collection:
 - exchange-online